JSON-UNIFY/Data-Contracts/README.md

 ### A data contract has a functional purpose of reducing ambiguity and errors, and increasing trust and efficiency.
 ### The JSON-UNIFY specification has three requirements: @metadata, @data, and @semantics

-DESIGNED FOR SIMPLICITY, CONFIGURABILITY, AND SCALABILITY By making the entire data contract a JSON specification, it has maximum flexibility for customization, including industry-specific templates and standards.
+## DESIGNED FOR SIMPLICITY, CONFIGURABILITY, AND SCALABILITY:
+By making the entire data contract a JSON specification, it has maximum flexibility for customization, including industry-specific templates and standards.

+## LEGEND:
+Any key with an "@" symbol means it is required.
+If the parent has no "@" symbol, it means that it is required only if the parent (optional) is added.
+For example, if you are going to add the key "values" to your "@semantics" block, then "@description" must be included for each property listed.

-BENEFITS:
+## BENEFITS:
 Ensure that metadata is included with the data, so that users don't have to waste time trying to understand what a column definition really means.
 Allow for any format / data representation (CSV, JSON, Relational Table using SQL, etc.)
 Allow for any industry to have 3rd party reference frames for data contracts, for federated computing